 In each of these deltas, the consortium analysed processes of migration using survey, participatory research and economic methods, and contrasted potential migration of men and women with other adaptation approaches using a stakeholder-driven and co-produced integrated assessment approach.

-The work is carried out through six work packages (WPs):
+The work was carried out through six work packages (WPs):

 o WP1 had the purpose of engaging stakeholders in the project, understanding the capacity of the governance system to support migration in the context of other adaptation, and leaving a policy and practical legacy from the research.